 - Click here to view our calendar for the 2018-2019 school year.

 We value freedom and flexibility.
 Families will not be penalized for travel or days off to pursue family and personal endeavors.
 However, if attendance is extremely low, we may need to reevaluate if our program is right for the family and free up the spot for someone on our waiting list.

-For our first year of operation, we will be located at 5125 Franklin Pike, Nashville, TN 37220 (in a cottage behind Unity of Nashville).
+We are currently located at 5125 Franklin Pike, Nashville, TN 37220 (in a cottage behind Unity of Nashville).

 + Can I tour your facility?